ciberado/k8s-lab-based-training/0600-SECURITY/084-opa-gatekeeper/README.md

 kubectl api-resources | grep K8sRequiredLabels
 ```

-* The resource also appears in the `gatekeepr-system` namespace, much for our confusion
+* The resource also appears in the `gatekeepr-system` namespace, as it is not a namespaced resource

 ```bash
 kubectl get ConstraintTemplate -n gatekeeper-system